sash-a/es_pytorch/README.md

 mpirun -np {num_procs} python simple_example.py configs/simple_conf.json
 ```

+### Making your own run script
+As this library is very customizable it is easy to make your own run script that is specific to your problem,
+`simple_example.py` is a good starting point.
-Make sure that you insert this line before you create your neural network as the initial creation sets the
+Make sure that you insert this line before you create your neural network as the initial creation sets the initial
-initial parameters, which must be deterministic across all threads
+parameters, which must be deterministic across all threads
 ```
 torch.random.manual_seed({seed})
 ```

 ### General info
-* In order to define a policy all one needs to do is create an `nn.Module` and pass it to a `Policy`, an example of this
+* In order to define a policy all one needs to do is create a `torch.nn.Module` and pass it to a `Policy`, an example of this
  can be seen in `simple_example.py`.
 * If you wish to share the noise using shared memory and MPI, then instantiate the `NoiseTable` using
 `NoiseTable.create_shared(...)`, otherwise if you wish to use your own method of sharing noise/running